knative/docs/docs/serving/reference/request-flow.md

-The HTTP router, activator, and autoscaler are all shared cluster-level resources; this reduces the overhead for a new Knative service to only metadata when the Service is not in use, and allows more efficient management and upgrade of these shared components.
+The HTTP router, activator, and autoscaler are all shared cluster-level resources; this reduces the overhead for a new Knative service to only metadata when the Service is not in use and allows more efficient management and upgrade of these shared components.

 Routing decisions are made once on a per-request level at the HTTP Router (the